Zentarō Kosaka: Career

-Personal life and legacy
+Personal life

 Kosaka's son, Kenji Kosaka, is a LDP politician and former minister of education.
 Kosaka participated his son's election campaign for the lower house in the Nagano district in 1990.

+Awards and legacy

+Kosaka was awarded the U.N. peace prize in 1982.
 The Chinese restaurant of Okura Hotel in Tokyo was named by Kosaka.

 Death

 Kosaka died of renal failure in Tokyo on 26 November 2000.
 He was 88.